Jon-Ting/sphractal-methodology-publication/README.md

 # Sphractal Methodology Publication

-This is a repository containing the extra details on experiments
+This is a repository containing the extra written code and data generated for the work on Sphractal.

 ## Features Under Development
 - Optional input argument of surface atoms (to guarantee accurate box counts).